-Change your authoritative nameservers (Full setup) · Cloudflare DNS docs
+Change your authoritative nameservers (Full setup)

 This means that you are using Cloudflare for your authoritative DNS nameservers.

-Step 1 — Do you have an existing domain name?
+Step 1 — Do you already own a domain?

 Yes

-If you already have a domain name and want to use Cloudflare for your authoritative DNS, proceed with this tutorial.
+If you already own a domain and want to use Cloudflare for your authoritative DNS, proceed with this tutorial.

 No

-If you do not already have a domain name and plan to use Cloudflare for your authoritative DNS, we highly recommend purchasing your domain name through Cloudflare Registrar.
+If you do not already own a domain name and plan to use Cloudflare for your authoritative DNS, we highly recommend purchasing your domain name through Cloudflare Registrar .

 Using Cloudflare Registrar simplifies your setup process by automatically using Cloudflare for authoritative DNS.